-Park Naturalists: Job Duties and Requirements for Becoming a Park Naturalist
+Park Naturalists: Job Duties & Career Requirements

-The goal of a Park Naturalist is to generate interest in the environment and natural world.
-Park Naturalists do this by highlighting historical, ecological or scientific features of outdoor surroundings by organizing nature walks, camping trips, crafts or outdoor skills.
+The goal of a park naturalist is to generate interest in the environment and natural world.
+Park naturalists do this by highlighting historical, ecological or scientific features of outdoor surroundings by organizing nature walks, camping trips, crafts or outdoor skills.
 Many visit local classrooms to introduce children to the outdoors and teach them of its importance.

 Becoming a Park Naturalist

-A love for the environment and the ability to share that passion and knowledge with the public is the main skill required for a career as a Park Naturalist.
+A love for the environment and the ability to share that passion and knowledge with the public is the main skill required for a career as a park naturalist.
 It's crucial to feel comfortable making presentations, giving lectures and leading tours.
-Key to success as a Park Naturalist is an ability to identify and describe points of interests to groups in a way that will hold their interest, which is why teaching experience is also recommended.
+Key to success as a park naturalist is an ability to identify and describe points of interests to groups in a way that will hold their interest, which is why teaching experience is also recommended.

-Career and Economic Outlook for a Park Naturalist
+Career and Economic Outlook

 - Recently Updated

 Learn how to become a park naturalist.
-Research the education requirements, training information and experience...
+Research the education requirements, training information and experience required for...

 Park naturalists must usually have a baccalaureate degree in a field such as environmental studies.
-They provide...
+They provide visitor...

 Partisan disputes over budgeting issues threatened to 'shut down' the government late last week.
-Fortunately, Congress...
+Fortunately, Congress and...